covcom/300CEM/Week_03_XML_and_Gradle/README.md

 2. The second line of the xml defines a container layout called LinearLayout.
 This corresponds to a class called LinearLayout.
 In fact, all we do here in the xml file can be done in Java source codes.
 But probably xml is easier as it's more visual.
 3. In xml, all tags come in pairs.
 If you look down the file, you'll see the closing tab of LinearLayout i.e. `</LinearLayout>` towards the end of the file.
 This is for container layouts where other elements can be contained in it.
 For layouts such as Button, you'll need to close the tag using `/>`.
 4. xml is case-sensitive.
 If you use linearLayout at where LinearLayout is expected, the system will complain.
 5. xmlns stands for xml namespace.
 The purpose of a namespace in xml standard is to avoid conflicts.
-For example, in the current file the word 'android' is set to be 'http://schemas.android.com/apk/res/android'.
+For example, in the current file, the word 'android' is set to be 'http://schemas.android.com/apk/res/android'.
 When the system parses the file, where it sees the word android it'll  replace it with this long string.
 6. For Android, the namespace refers to http://schemas.android.com/apk/res/android, which is a URI (NOT URL).
 This cannot be changed.
 7. Attributes are required by the Java class to initialize the GUI on your screen.
-Note here although you use words such as 'wrap_content' or 'match_parent', these will later on be substituted with constants.
+Note here although you use words such as 'wrap_content' or 'match_parent', these will, later on, be substituted with constants.
 For example wrap_content is equal to -1.

     > Click [here](http://developer.android.com/reference/android/view/ViewGroup.LayoutParams.html) for a list of layout parameters.